sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>js-marked</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Minified markdown parser for JavaScript built for speed
+Short desc    : Minified markdown parser for JavaScript built for speed
 URL          : https://github.com/markedjs/marked
-Лицензия     : MIT
+License      : MIT
-Описание     : Install this for the minified web assests for nodejs-marked.
+Descript     : Install this for the minified web assests for nodejs-marked.
              :
              : marked is a full-featured markdown compiler that can parse huge chunks of
              : markdown without having to worry about caching the compiled output or